-Based on the exposures to bank borrowings of US\$90,183,000 (2017: US\$137,825,000) at the reporting date, it was estimated that an increase of 50 (2017: 75) basis points in interest rate, with all other variables remaining constant, the Group's net profit would decrease by approximately US\$451,000 (2017: net loss would increase by approximately US\$1,034,000).
+Based on the exposures to bank borrowings of US\$133,915,000 (2018: US\$90,183,000) at the reporting date, it was estimated that an increase of 25 (2018: 50) basis points in interest rate, with all other variables remaining constant, the Group's net profit would decrease by approximately US\$335,000 (2018: US\$451,000).

 The sensitivity analysis above has been determined as if the change in interest rate had occurred at the reporting date.
-The basis of 50 (2017: 75) points increase is considered to be reasonably possible change based on observation of current market conditions and represents the management's assessment of a reasonably possible change in interest rate over the period until the next reporting date.
+The basis of 25 (2018: 50) points increase is considered to be reasonably possible change based on observation of current market conditions and represents the management's assessment of a reasonably possible change in interest rate over the period until the next reporting date.